opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ### Gradle Build

-We use Gradle to build RENAMEME because it is flexible enough to not only build and package RENAMEME, but also orchestrate all of the ways that we have to test RENAMEME.
+We use Gradle to build OpenSearch because it is flexible enough to not only build and package OpenSearch, but also orchestrate all of the ways that we have to test OpenSearch.

 ### Configurations